You are here

 ...

 Note: The changes in the scripts /opt/airlock/mgt-tomcat/webapps/airlock/WEB-INF/classes/security-context.xml and /opt/airlock/base/bin/airlock-user-manager are NOT update resistent.
-Make sure to backup those files and ensure that after installing a new Airlock WAF Update/Hotfix those files are configured as expected.
+Make sure to backup those files and ensure that after installing a new Airlock Gateway Update/Hotfix those files are configured as expected.

 10. Adding users